TMJ exercises like those for all joints and muscles will strengthen the structures and decrease pain.

 Using your hand press on your chin, gently forcing your lower jaw backwards, and your head into the headrest, neither allowing your head and neck to flex nor extend and allowing the mouth to open slightly.

 Done correctly you should feel the lower teeth moving backwards in relation to the upper teeth, as your whole lower jaw moves backwards.

 Relax, and allow your jaw to move forwards again, keeping your chin on the same level.
 Avoid looking up and down.
 Repeat five times, several times a day.

 It shouldn't be painful, and you will feel a light stretch deep in the jaw.
 As with any new exercise programme, do it gently to begin with.
-Is this new exercise helping or aggravating your jaw joint and facial pain?
+Is this new procedure helping or aggravating your jaw joint and facial pain?

 Could it be worsening your migraine headaches?
 Are you getting more or less clicks and pops?

 Start with exercise 1, and do it for a few days.
 If you are feeling benefit, add 2, and then a few days later temporo mandibular joint exercise 3.

 One or more of these exercises may not be beneficial, remember.
 Do start them gently, exploring whether they are going be beneficial or not.